 - 3.1 The London Local Authorities Act 1990 (as amended) (The Act) provides a legislative framework to control street trading in the Borough.
-Trading in respect of services as well as goods comes within the scope of the Act. - 3.2 Licensed street trading may only take place in streets or parts of streets which have been formally designated as "licence streets". - 3.3 Appendix A to this report provides details of the designation application.
-The applicant has been invited to attend the meeting. - 3.4 If the site outlined in Appendix A is formally designated as 'licence street' by the committee then the committee will decide whether to grant a street trading licence. - 3.5 The measurements of the proposed display area as outlined in Appendix A will allow for the required 2 metre clear distance between the edge of the display and the kerb or the nearest item of street furniture which is the requirement for roads maintained by Croydon Council or the required 2.8 metre clear distance for roads maintained by Transport for London (TfL), whichever is applicable.
+Trading in respect of services as well as goods comes within the scope of the Act. - 3.2 Licensed street trading may only take place in streets or parts of streets which have been formally designated as "licence streets". - 3.3 Appendices A & B to this report provide details of the designation applications.
+The applicants have been invited to attend the meeting. - 3.4 If the sites outlined in Appendices A & B are formally designated as a 'licence street' by the committee then the committee will decide whether to grant a street trading licence. - 3.5 The measurements of the display areas as outlined in Appendices A & B will allow (as applicable) for the required 2 metre clear distance between the edge of the display and the nearest item of street furniture which is the requirement for roads maintained by Croydon Council or the 2.8 metre clear distance which is the requirement for roads maintained by TfL